 In summary, ask yourself this: if you're using a backpack strictly as a carry-on, do you need the zippered flap to completely cover your suspension system?

 A pack's features determine versatility, and there is a broad range within this small category of mid-size models.
 Perhaps you want a Pack-of-all-Trades, a category which Osprey virtually dominates with the Osprey Farpoint 55 and its removable day pack.
 Or the Osprey Porter 46 which gobbles up all types of gear, but still manages to be comfortable on hikes, and is easy to get through airport security.

 Maybe you want one product that can do anything, like The North Face Overhaul 40, which crushed this category, earning a perfect 10 out of 10.
-It goes just about anywhere with you--from school or work to the gym, on a long weekend getaway, and on hiking trips.
-Or something more focused on day trips such as the Eagle Creek Universal Traveler.
+It goes just about anywhere with you — from school or work to the gym, on a long weekend getaway, and on hiking trips.
 For a fully featured and well-balanced travel backpack, the Patagonia Headway MLC is an enticing product.
 If business travel is your main gig, you'll want a pack streamlined to get you and your electronics and valuable documents through security without a bump or hitch.
 The airport-ready Minaal Carry On 2.0 may be perfect: everything you need, nothing you don't.